bradley-cantrell/bashpractice/README.md

 # bashpractice
-This is a collection of bash scripts I have written as practice.
+This is a collection of shell scripts I have written as practice.